 One Sky Bet League Two promotion, one League One winner’s medal, two Luton Town Young Player of the Season Awards, a place in the 2018/19 PFA Team of the Season and an FA Cup winner’s medal with Leicester City.

 After looking through James Justin’s career honours, you’d be forgiven for forgetting that he is still only 24 years old.
 It’s quite a list of achievements for the Hatters academy graduate.

-Naturally talented and technically gifted, the versatile defender has risen through the ranks since making his professional debut in League Two five years ago, achieving plenty along the way.
-Now competing at the highest level on the Premier League stage, his is a story worth celebrating.
+Naturally talented and technically gifted, the versatile defender has risen through the ranks since making his professional debut in League Two six years ago, achieving plenty along the way.
+Now competing at the highest level on the Premier League stage and having earned a first-ever England call-up from Gareth Southgate, his is a story worth celebrating.

 Luton born and bred, Justin’s EFL journey began in May 2016, but the signs of his potential had been evident long before his introduction to professional football.

 Having joined the club in 2005, the defender first tasted success in a Hatters shirt as early as 2009, where he was part of the Under-11 team that famously defeated Bayern Munich 3-2 to win the Aarau Masters.
 After receiving an early call-up to the U18 side - aged just 16 - and establishing himself as a key figure in the Development Squad, Justin was part of a side that went on to become champions of the Central League Southern Division, win the Youth Alliance South East title and lift the Youth Alliance Cup.
 In the very same season, they also reached the Quarter-Finals of the FA Youth Cup.
 An impressive campaign for Luton’s next generation of rising young stars, who had deservedly caught the eye.